NarekHayrapetyan68/ToDoApp/README.md

 # To Do App

 ## Overview
-This is a Task Management API built using Flask and JavaScript.
-The backend provides RESTful endpoints for managing tasks, while the frontend interacts with these endpoints to display tasks dynamically.
+ToDo App is a Web application built by using Flask and JavaScript, designed to help users manage tasks, organize their daily activities, and track progress.

 ## Features
 - Create, read, update, and delete tasks